 4. Write effective analyses of multiple forms of cultural expression and creativity.

 5. Successfully navigate the Internet.

 Welcome to Humanities 101OL!
 This is an active participation course that explores the various forms of human expression and thinking.
 During the semester we will explore the worlds of art, music, philosophy, poetry, literature, morality, religion, and mythology.
-You will learn to successfully navigate the Internet and to engage in Moodle's asynchronous (bulletin board) forum discussions online.
+You will learn to engage in Moodle's asynchronous (bulletin board) forum discussions online.

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!